 If narrative has power — Mercury’s words put Argus to sleep, Christ’s word awakened his disciples — it also has limits.
 This jump, this trascorrere of the narrative line because it has reached an event for which it can find no adequate signifier, anticipates a narrative condition that typifies the Paradiso.
 (The Undivine Comedy, p.
 163)

-When Dante awakens, in scene 2 of Act IV, the whole company is ascending to heaven following the griffin that symbolizes Christ.
-They leave as custodians of the renewed tree only Beatrice with the seven maidens who symbolize the virtues.
-These are the ladies who were dancing around the chariot in Purgatorio 29: the three theological and four cardinal virtues.
+When Dante awakens, in scene 2 of Act IV, the whole company of angels and books of the Bible is ascending to heaven following the griffin that symbolizes Christ.
+They leave as custodians of the renewed tree only Beatrice with the seven maidens who symbolize the four cardinal and the three theological virtues.
+These are the ladies who were first represented as dancing around the empty chariot in Purgatorio 29.

 In scene 3, Beatrice addresses Dante, telling him of his destiny and his obligation to write what he is shown (Purg.
 32.100-105).
 There follows, in scene 4, the series of allegorical “performances” that dramatize the history of the Church (the chariot).
 These allegorical tableaux are performed for Dante to witness and to write down: